DrTimothyAldenDavis/SuiteSparse/SuiteSparse_metis/README.txt

 for the primary distribution of METIS, by George Karypis University of Minnesota.

-Tim Davis, Oct 31, 2022, Texas A&M University
+Tim Davis, Nov 4, 2022, Texas A&M University